Title VI Compliance

 Title VI Policy

-What discrimination is prohibited by the Florida DHSMV Title VI Program
+What discrimination is prohibited by the Florida FLHSMV Title VI Program

 Discrimination under our Title VI program is an act (action or inaction) whether intentional or unintentional, through which a person or group, solely because of race, color, national origin, sex, age, disability, income-level, or LEP has been otherwise subjected to unequal treatment or impact, under any program or activity receiving financial assistance from the United States Department of Transportation (USDOT).